pergran1/pergran1/README.md

 <!--
-<h1 align="center">🎺 Welcome to the profile off me, Per Granberg! 🌞
+<h1 align="center">🎺 Welcome to the profile of me, Per Granberg! 🌞
 <h3 align="center">A data analyst learning more about the cloud and big data</h3>
 </h1>
 -->